Hypfer/ICantBelieveItsNotValetudo/README.md

 To avoid blurred edges, the scaling is done with nearest-neighbor interpolation.

+### Rotating
+Rotating the map can be achieved by setting the `mapSettings.rotate` to the desired value.

 ### Colors
 The map is rendered using a blueish color map by default.
 The colors of the floor, hard and weak obstacles as well as the robot's path can